Toohk/Droid-TTS/README.md

 ## Usage

 1. Clone the repository.
-2. Modify the `text` variable in the script to your desired text.
+2. Install the dependencies
-3. Run the script with Python:
+2. Run the script with Python:

-python droid_tts.py
+python droid-tts.py 'Text for the tts' 'output_filename.wav'

-This will generate a `text_as_droid_sound.wav` file containing the droid sound based on your input text.
+This will generate a `output_filename.wav` file containing the droid sound based on your input text.

 ## Features